Support for this program is provided by:

 The Children First Family Literacy Program is the only comprehensive family literacy program of its kind in the area, and the only one that educates the entire family.
 We believe this holistic approach to teaching and learning helps foster an environment where all family members recognize and embrace the importance of enhancing literacy skills.
 With ongoing family literacy education comes the realization by our parents that they truly can and do have a profound impact on the achievements and successes of their children.

-Monday, August 17th -- First Day of Virtual Fall Session
+Monday, January 18th -- First Day of Virtual Spring Session

-Wednesday, December 16th -- Last Day of Virtual Fall Session
+Monday, May 17th -- Last Day of Virtual Spring Session

 (A.M.
 GED Class)